 Our basic research-hypothesis is presently confirmed as we have shown that:

 elevated levels of one or more of four blood-based biological markers relate to an increased risk of developing a cancer disease within few years

 The design of our current major project ─ Endoscopy III, Part 2 (2016-2022) ─ is therefore based on the research hypothesis:

-A screening with a stool test for occult blood showing “no findings” could be a “false negative response” as a malignant disease intra-or,extracolonic may already be under development (cf. a potential elevated biomarker level)─ hence, more frequent follow-up should be offered to diagnose malignancy in early stages.
+A screening with a stool test for occult blood showing “no findings” could be a “false negative response” as a malignant disease intra-or,extracolonic may already be under development (cf. a potential elevated biomarker level).
+Upon detection of an elevated biomarker level more frequent follow-ups should be offered to diagnose possible malignancy in early stages.